Rlamboll/AR6CarbonBudgetCalc/README.md

 in Chapter 5 (Canadell et al, 2021), Table TS.3 in the Technical Summary (Arias et al, 2021) and Table SPM.2 of the Summary for Policymakers (IPCC, 2021) of the IPCC AR6 WGI report.
 Note that values reported in the report are rounded to the nearest 10 PgC or 50 GtCO2 and the impact of ZEC standard deviation are tabulated separately.
+All the reports use the MAGICC True, FaIR False scenario.

 With `zec_sd = 0, recent_emissions=209` this replicates the carbon
 budget results in chapter 3 (Riahi et al, 2022) of the IPCC AR6 WG3 report.

 With `peak_version = "nonCO2AtPeakAverage", List_use_permafrost=[True], norm_nonco2_years=True, nonlinear_nonco2 = "QRW"`
 this replicates our recommended update.

+With `recent_emissions=204, historical_dT = 1.15 ` this replicates the results in
+"Indicators of Global Climate Change 2022: annual update".

 The code expects to find data from MAGICC and/or FaIR simulations in the `InputData` folder in the format output for a pyam dataframe.
 Alternatively unprocessed FaIR data may be provided as folders of .nc or .hfd files, which can be processed into pyam format.